 This spoiler-free book review of Pony by R. J. Palacio gives you all the details you need to know about this genre-bending middle grade novel, including favorite quotes from Pony, frequently asked questions, a brief synopsis, book club discussion questions, similar books, and more!

 Content warning: Intense theme of grief; gore and violence, particularly gun violence; drowning mentioned

 - Instant New York Times Bestseller

-This is a hero’s journey/coming-of-age adventure fiction and ghost story intended for young readers, but Pony is beloved by adult and young adult audiences as well.
+This is a hero’s journey/coming-of-age adventure fiction and ghost story intended for middle grade readers, but Pony is beloved by adult and young adult audiences as well.
 The story takes place in 1860, just before the Civil War, in a Western rural town called Boneville.
 Silas Bird, a sensitive and brave twelve-year-old boy, embarks on a journey to find his father, Martin Bird, who has been taken in the night by a group of outlaws.
 Silas’s father is a Scottish immigrant bootmaker known for his brilliance—he’s a man of physics and a talented, experimental photographer and inventor of his time.